14 LIers charged with drug, weapons offenses, DA says

-14 LIers charged with dealing, possessing heroin, cocaine and other drugs, Suffolk DA says
+14 LIers charged with participating in ring that distributed heroin, cocaine and other drugs, Suffolk DA says

-Fourteen Long Island residents accused of distributing heroin, cocaine, Oxycodone, methamphetamine and marijuana across Suffolk County have been arrested and indicted on drug and gun charges, Suffolk District Attorney Timothy Sini announced Wednesday.
+Fourteen Long Island residents accused of participating in a drug ring that sold and distributed heroin, cocaine, Oxycodone, methamphetamine and marijuana across Suffolk County have been arrested and indicted, Suffolk District Attorney Timothy Sini announced Wednesday.

 An arrest warrant has been issued for a 15th suspect, who remains at large, prosecutors said.

-The arrests and indictment are the result of a yearlong investigation by Suffolk prosecutors, the DEA and the DEA’s Long Island Heroin Task Force into drug dealing by gang members and their associates, primarily in the Town of Brookhaven, officials said.
+The arrests and two indictments charging the 15 suspects are the result of a yearlong investigation by Suffolk prosecutors, the DEA and the DEA’s Long Island Heroin Task Force into drug dealing by gang members and their associates, primarily in the Town of Brookhaven, officials said.
 Five of the defendants are members of the Bloods street gang while another is a member of the Latin Kings, authorities said.

 "My office has made it clear that gangs and drugs have no place in our communities," Sini said.
 "We will continue to target, arrest and prosecute dangerous gang members and their associates — particularly those who are peddling poison on our streets — to the fullest extent of the law."